Gagnier (Gagne) History Web Site

 The original spelling of the name used in France was Gasnier.

-This name, in its various spellings, is the eighth most common name in the Province of Quebec today!
+This name, in its various spellings, is the tenth most common name in the Province of Quebec today!

 The most common spelling is Gagne.